amueller69/Law-School-Notes/Fall-2018/Contracts/13-Expectation_Damages.md

   * Loss that results in the non-ordinary course of events, must be forseeable
   * Applies to collateral contracts as in *Florafax* since losses not directly arising out of contract
   * Also apply to any damage to property/persons caused by failure to conform to contractual warranties

-* R2d
+### Rules - Foreseeability, Certainty, and Causation

-  * § 351 - Unforeseeability + Related Limitations on Damages
+* **R2d § 351 - Unforeseeability + Related Limitations on Damages**
   * Not liable for loss that the party in breach did not have reason to foresee as a probable result of breach when the K was made.
 Foreseeable = in the ordinary course of things (general/direct) OR as a result of special circumstances that the breaching party had reason to know (consequential/special).
     * Court may limit damages for foreseeable loss if justice so requires to avoid disproportionate compensation (e.g. excluding lost profits, limiting to reliance, etc.)
-  * § 352 - Uncertainty as a Limitation on Damages
+* **R2d § 352 - Uncertainty as a Limitation on Damages**
   * Damages not recoverable for loss beyond amount that evidence permits to be established with reasonable certainty
   * Uncertainty of the exact amount does not preclude recovery as long as sufficient evidence shows extent of damage by just and reasonable inference
-* UCC
-  * § 2-710 - Seller’s Incidental Damages
+* **UCC § 2-710 - Seller’s Incidental Damages**
   * Any commercially reasonable expenses incurred in stopping delivery, in the transport, care and custody of goods after the buyer’s breach, in connection w/ return resale of the goods or otherwise resulting from the breach.
-  * § 2-715 Buyer’s Incidental + Consequential Damages
+* **UCC § 2-715 Buyer’s Incidental + Consequential Damages**
   * Incidental: any expenses reasonably incurred in connection with handling rightfully inspection rightfully rejected goods, or in connection w/ effecting cover (if commercially reasonable), any other reasonable expense incident to the breach.
   * Consequential:
     * Any loss resulting from general or particular requirements which seller at time of contracting had reason to know and which could not be reasonably prevented by cover or otherwise
     * Injury to person or property proximately resulting from any breach of warranty
       * Not proximate if buyer unreasonably failed to inspect good
       * Not subject to foreseeability test, though particular needs of the buyer must generally be made known to the seller
-    * § 2-719 – Contractual Modification and Limitation of Remedy
+* **UCC § 2-719 – Contractual Modification and Limitation of Remedy**
   * Parties can agree to provide for remedies in addition to or instead of those provided by UCC and may limit or alter the measure of damages
   * Resort to provided remedies is optional unless parties expressly agreed it to be the exclusive remedy—in which case it is.
 If the provided remedy fails its essential purpose, have UCC to back up
   * May limit or exclude consequential damages unless unconscionable
-* CISG Art.
-74
+* **CISG Art.
+74**
   * Will allow damages for loss and loss of profit, as long as foreseeable at the time of conclusion of the contract

 ### *Hadley v.
 Baxendale*